redxdev/hvzapi-docs/Home.md

 This wiki mostly contains documentation on the website's REST API.

-**WARNING:** The REST API is unstable at the moment, and subject to change.
+**NOTE:** The REST API is mostly stable at the moment, though there are a few areas that are likely to change.

 REST API Documentation
 ======================